-(2) Headshot Image: An aspect ratio of 2:1 is recommended for better display.
+(4) Headshot Image: An aspect ratio of 2:1 is recommended for better display.
 Visit Commons: Free media resources/Photography to obtain free images.
-If you are editing from a tablet, you may take/upload images from your camera.
+If using a tablet, you may upload images directly from the camera.

 There has been a lot of debate over negative SEO lately.
 This has been especially true since all of the changes to Google’s algorithm have taken place.
 The Penguin and the Panda updates have changed SEO forever, and nearly all of our previously accepted white hat SEO tactics can now actually penalize your site or even get it blacklisted.